nsaphra/nsaphra.github.io/content/post/prinia.md

 tags = ["training dynamics", "interpretability", "manifesto"] categories = []

-summary = "What counts as strong evidence for an explanation of model behavior?"
+summary = "I discuss what counts as strong evidence for an explanation of model behavior."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.